 There are many easy ways to score cheap train tickets from Naples to Florence.
 Travelers who who purchase same-day round-trip tickets can get discounts on Italo’s trains, while passengers traveling on Saturdays can get two-for-one ticket deals with Trenitalia.
 Travelers who are not on a tight schedule can save money by traveling on the InterCity and InterCity Night trains; their low-cost tickets can be half the price of a direct trip on a high-speed train.
 Children under 14 years travel for free with an adult, and students and seniors over 60 years qualify for discounted tickets.
 Booking your tickets in advance and being flexible on travel dates and times are always good ways to save money.

 When taking a train from Milan, you have a couple of train stations you can depart from including Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
-When you arrive in Naples, your train can arrive in train stations including Napoli Centrale and Napoli P. Za Garibaldi.
+When you arrive in Naples, your train can arrive in train stations including Napoli Centrale, Napoli P. Za Garibaldi and Napoli Montesanto.

 Omio customers traveling this route book their trains from Milano Centrale to Napoli Centrale.